paulinalealh/freecodecamp2/README.md

-# freecodecamp2
-Demographic Data Analyzer
+# Demographic Data Analyzer

+The second exercise for the FreeCodeCamp Data Analytics course.

+_Paulina Leal_